-Appointments 1
+Appointments

-1. Consideration for Eagle Scout Project for Sklar Park 3
+1. Consideration for Eagle Scout Project for Sklar Park

-- 4 Submitted by Life Scout Sidhanth Dhanaraj - The Town Council to consider Life Scout Sidhanth Dhanaraj's Eagle Scout project request to build 5 a kiosk at Sklar Waterfront Park that can provide information to visitors.
-6 - Life Scout Sidhanth Dhanaraj stated his Eagle Scout project to be the construction of a kiosk at the 8 entrance to the Sklar Waterfront Park.
-The design found to be best is one from the Appalachian Trails; 9 10 most compatible with his specific/unique ideas.
+Submitted by Life Scout Sidhanth Dhanaraj

+The Town Council to consider Life Scout Sidhanth Dhanaraj's Eagle Scout project request to build a kiosk at Sklar Waterfront Park that can provide information to visitors.

+Life Scout Sidhanth Dhanaraj stated his Eagle Scout project to be the construction of a kiosk at the entrance to the Sklar Waterfront Park.
+The design found to be best is one from the Appalachian Trails; most compatible with his specific/unique ideas.
 A 1' hole (diameter) will be dug 3' down and cement poured to ensure the strength of the structure.
 The kiosk will be 12' tall (from ground to tip).
-Distance 11 from the bottom of the roof to the ground will be approx. 7'.
-The kiosk will be 6' across providing 12 sufficient space for displaying of materials.
+Distance from the bottom of the roof to the ground will be approx. 7'.
+The kiosk will be 6' across providing sufficient space for displaying of materials.
 A diagram was provided.
-Some features to be 13 implemented are a bench and solar panel lights for evening visibility.
-14 - 15 - Anticipated cost is \$580.
+Some features to be implemented are a bench and solar panel lights for evening visibility.

+Anticipated cost is \$580.
 Fundraising will be through a bake sale and car wash.

-16 - 17 - 18 Councilor Thornton commented the materials listing identifies metal roofing whereas the diagram - notes wood shakes.
-Life Scout Dhanaraj remarked he wished to do metal roofing as it seemed most 19 - 20 straightforward; however, kiosks located in other areas have used shingles, and the desire is for a similar image.
-21 - 22
+Councilor Thornton commented the materials listing identifies metal roofing whereas the diagram notes wood shakes.
+Life Scout Dhanaraj remarked he wished to do metal roofing as it seemed most straightforward; however, kiosks located in other areas have used shingles, and the desire is for a similar image.

-23 Councilor Boyd commented the Sklar Waterfront Park is brand new, and this kiosk will create a

-- 24 gateway to that property.
-He stated his hope that will attract the type of people into the area who wish to walk the area, enjoy a picnic, and provide the Council some ideas of the amenities the park should 25 26 have. - 27
+Councilor Boyd commented the Sklar Waterfront Park is brand new, and this kiosk will create a gateway to that property.
+He stated his hope that will attract the type of people into the area who wish to walk the area, enjoy a picnic, and provide the Council some ideas of the amenities the park should have.

-Councilor Albert questioned the anticipated completion date, and was informed fundraising activities 28 29 will take place during the winter months with the anticipation digging would begin in the spring.
+Councilor Albert questioned the anticipated completion date, and was informed fundraising activities will take place during the winter months with the anticipation digging would begin in the spring.
 He is hopeful the project will be completed within 3 months' time.
-30

-32 MOTION made by Councilor Boyd and seconded by Councilor Albert to approve Life Scout Sidhanth Dhanaraj's Eagle Scout project request to build a kiosk at Sklar Waterfront Park that 33 can provide information to visitors, and furthermore that the Town Manager or her proxy be 34 authorized to sign any paperwork necessary to perfect his application for this project.
-MOTION 35 CARRIED 5-0-0 36
+MOTION made by Councilor Boyd and seconded by Councilor Albert to approve Life Scout Sidhanth Dhanaraj's Eagle Scout project request to build a kiosk at Sklar Waterfront Park that can provide information to visitors, and furthermore that the Town Manager or her proxy be authorized to sign any paperwork necessary to perfect his application for this project.
+MOTION CARRIED 5-0-0

-- 37

-- 38 Public Hearing - None
+Public Hearing - None

-- 39

-40 Legislative Updates from State Representative
+Legislative Updates from State Representative

-Representative Wendy Thomas spoke of having submitted 3 bills; one for blood testing for 42 communities affected by the PFOS, PFAs chemicals.
+Representative Wendy Thomas spoke of having submitted 3 bills; one for blood testing for communities affected by the PFOS, PFAs chemicals.
 Currently there is no access to blood work.
-This 43 would provide access to the two labs in the U.S. that offer these tests and that they be available at the 44 open up satellite dispensaries and the other to add three medical qualifying conditions; moderate to 46
+This would provide access to the two labs in the U.S. that offer these tests and that they be available at the State contracted price.
+The other two have to do with therapeutic cannabis.
+One of the bills looks to open up satellite dispensaries and the other to add three medical qualifying conditions; moderate to severe insomnia, moderate to severe anxiety, and Lyme Disease including post-syndrome Lyme Disease.